 Colorado Field Ornithologists is devoted to the study, conservation, and enjoyment of Colorado's birds.
-Each year CFO funds research and conservation projects that will have a lasting benefit to Colorado birds and the habitats upon which they rely.
+Since 1999, CFO annually funds research and conservation projects that will have a lasting benefit to Colorado birds and the habitats upon which they rely.
 CFO also provides scholarships for youth and students to attend scientific conferences or birding camps to promote the education of the next generation of bird enthusiasts, researchers, and conservationists.

 Research Grants

 CFO makes grants to individuals or organizations to fund programs and projects that will have a lasting benefit to Colorado birds, and the habitats upon which they rely.
-CFO provides grants for projects requesting $600-$1500.
+CFO provides grants for projects up to $2000.
 CFO grants can either fund a full project or be applied as matching funds for larger grants benefitting Colorado birds.

 Eligibility: CFO grants are open to individuals and organizations that fit the following criteria: